 Daily excursions from the boat to the islands will be made in pangas (inflatable skiffs).
 Trip members will hike from the landing point to specific areas for wildlife observation.
 Hiking time for most landings will be a couple of hours round-trip with lots of time to stop to study, photograph and enjoy the flora and fauna.
 Some landings are dry but many are “wet,” requiring cautious footing on slippery rocks.
 The boat staff will be on hand to assist.

 Single travelers wishing to book a double-occupancy cabin may do so at a 100% supplement of the per-person listed rate in select cabins upon availability.
 There are no triple cabins for three adults aboard the Isabella II.

 Families & Children

-Kids 6 years and older are welcomed aboard the yacht La Pinta.
+Kids 6 years and older are welcomed aboard the yacht Isabela II.
 Kids under 12 years old at the time of sailing receive 10% off when sharing the cabin with 2 adults (applies only to one child per adult paying full fare).
-No child discounts apply on Peak Season dates, when an additional fee of $115 (2021) or $120 (2022) per child is incurred.
+No child discounts apply on Peak Season dates, when an additional fee of $120 (2022) or $125 (2023) per child is incurred.